What are fringe benefits?

 Who can offer fringe benefits?

 Any organization with employees can provide fringe benefits.
-However, some benefits, such as an HRA, have specific requirements that need to be met.
-For example, you can’t offer your employees a QSEHRA if you have more than 50 FTEs.
-No matter your organization’s size or location, an employee fringe benefit is available for you.
+However, some benefits, such as an HRA, require you to meet specific requirements.
+For example, you can’t offer your employees a QSEHRA if you have 50 or more FTEs.
+But, no matter your organization’s size or location, an employee fringe benefit is available for you.

 How to administer employee fringe benefits

 If you’re new to providing fringe benefits to your employees, we can help.
 At PeopleKeep, we specialize in helping organizations of all sizes offer personalized employee benefits.
-Our benefits administration software for HRAs and employee stipends has helped thousands of employers reimburse employees for the expenses most important to their needs.
+Our HRA administration software has helped thousands of employers reimburse current employees for the medical expenses most important to their needs.

 Interested in offering fringe benefits with PeopleKeep?